Literary Elements: The 7 Building Blocks of an Epic Story

 Use the Literary Elements as Building Blocks for Your Novel

-Now that you know the literary elements, it’s time to put them together to craft your perfect story.
+Now that you know the literary elements, it’s time to combine them to craft your perfect story.
 These are the building blocks of every epic novel.
 Start yours today.